it-economics/itea-be/kata-instructions.md

 1. Create a new folder in the test directory called `architecture`.
 2. Create a new Java class called `TeamRulesTest` in the `architecture` folder.
-3. Create your fist ArchUnit test
-4. Now create a second test, that tests that we are not using a `deprecated api`
+3. Create your fist ArchUnit test, that tests, that we are not using a `deprecated api`
+// TODO SK: Create explaination for the test: Perhaps the business rules changed and we have need to sort the users now

 ### Exercise 2

 // TODO SK
 Check if fields in classes are good
+1. Create a new Java class called `FieldRulesTest` in the `architecture` folder.

 ### Exercise 3